Most Common Scams in Vietnam and How To Avoid

 7. Restaurants/Street Food Stalls that do not display prices

 Some restaurants or street food stalls, especially those do not display prices can charge tourists 5 times in comparison to the price locals have to pay.
 It’s better to not eat at places with menu and price or ask before ordering.
 If you love street food, going with a local or booking a food tour is a good choice.
-Other scam is asking you to enter your pin code many times because the credit card paying hasn’t been successful.
+Another scam is asking you to enter your pin code many times because the credit card paying hasn’t been successful.
 And they really charge you double or three times.
 Be careful about this new scam!

 8. Paying More for Tickets

 You may buy train tickets, bus tickets from travel agencies in Vietnam.
 But these tickets usually do not show which class of your seat.
 You only know you have paid for a sleeping bunker but get a sitting one when the train/bus is about to depart.
-You couldn’t go back to the agency to ask for refund because it’s too late.
-Tip for you is only buying tickets from reliable travel company.
+You couldn’t go back to the agency to ask for a refund because it’s too late.
+Tip for you is only buying tickets from a reliable travel company.

 Above are the most common scams in Vietnam and how to avoid them.
 Traveling is enjoying and having fun.
 Do not let these scams affect your trip to the beautiful and friendly Vietnam.